Contrast-Security-OSS/docs/content/admin/org_settings/Application-defaults.md

 ### Behavior

 Check the box to **Require administrative approval when closing vulnerabilities** in your organization.
 Vulnerabilities with the statuses and severities you choose in this configuration will automatically go into a **Pending** state when a user moves to close them.
-Contrast will also notify you that your review is needed.
-The vulnerability status will remain pending until you submit your review of the closure.
+Contrast will also [notify](admin-orgsettings.html#org-notify) you that your review is needed.

+The vulnerability status will remain Pending until you submit your review of the closure.
+If you deny the closure of a vulnerability, you must provide a reason for denial; once confirmed, your feedback appears in the vulnerability's **Discussion** tab.

 See [Manage Vulnerabilities](user-vulns.html#manage-vuln) for more information about Pending states and workflows.